 Yes we can use go pro camera and make your video of the rafting trip at the end you can get it from office It will be chargeable.

 HOW FIT SHOULD I BE TO GO RAFTING?

-On rafting trips where we use oar boats (the guide does most of the work), you can choose to be as active as you wish.
+Yes you should be physically fit for rafting trip It’s team work and you have to paddle all together andwe also use oar boats (the guide does most of the work), you can choose to be as active as you wish.
 On many rafting trips paddle boats are used.
 This means that guests will be an active source of power to move the boat through the rapids and you will need to learn commands from your guides to help maneuver the boat as it moves downstream.
 You should be reasonably healthy, and must be able to fit into the life vests supplied by your outfitter.
-Paddling can sometimes be tiring, ...
+Paddling can sometimes be tiring,

 I AM A FIRST TIMER, CAN I GO FOR RAFTING?

 Yes, all our guided trips in the River are open for first-timers as well.
-You can join a Day Trip or Weekend trip to start with and an expedition trip thereafter, as long as you are passionate about the activity
+You can join a Day Trip, Weekend& multiday trip to start with and an expedition trip thereafter, as long as you are passionate about the activity.